Like most other plants, transplanting is critical to the healthy growth of a cannabis plant.

-Knowing about the risks involved in transplanting cannabis (or any other) plant, many gardeners growing cannabis for the first time wonder why is it important?
+Knowing about the risks involved in transplanting cannabis (or any other) plant, many new growers of cannabis wonder why is it important?

 As mentioned above, transplanting is critical to the healthy growth of a cannabis plant.

-Unlike hydroponics or deep water culture growing techniques, growing a cannabis plant in a solid growing medium, like soil or coco fiber, makes it necessary to repot the plant to a larger pot as it grows.
+Unlike hydroponics or deep water culture growing techniques, growing a cannabis plant in a solid growing medium, like soil or coco coir fiber, makes it necessary to repot the plant from a small container to a bigger pot as it grows.

 Otherwise, it will get root-bound.